mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ## ....anything _else_ in this page?

 Well damn, if Tony Abbott's passport number is in this treasure trove of computer spaghetti, maybe there's wayyyyy more.
-I'm talkin' the lost launch codes to the Sydney Opera House, or Harold Holt[^holt].
+Perhaps this HTML contains the lost launch codes to the Sydney Opera House, or Harold Holt[^holt].

 [^holt]: Harold Holt was another former Prime Minster and we... lost him?
 He disappeared while going for a swim one morning.
 This is not a joke.
 We named [Harold Holt Memorial Swim Centre](https://en.wikipedia.org/wiki/Harold_Holt_Memorial_Swimming_Centre)after him.
 I repeat, this is _not_ a joke.